-How to use Wire transfer method to transfer money from your bank of America account to another bank
+How to use Wire transfer method

 What makes this procedure a possibility is that the bank of America and other financial institutions in America allow wire transfers amongst themselves.
-A bank of America customer can use the wire transfer option for sending large sums of money to an account at the other banks in America.
+A bank of America customer can use the wire transfer option for sending large sums of money to an account at other banks in America.
 While wire transfer between BOA and most institutions is a possibility, it is important to note that this procedure takes three days.

-All the same, you can use the wire transfer option send large sum of money to an account at other banks.
+All the same, you can use the wire transfer option to send large sum of money to an account at other banks.
 It is important to note that this procedure usually takes three business days to be completed.

 If you wish to perform a wire transfer from the BOA to other banks, the following details would be required.